Gauged Linear Sigma Model in Geometric Phases. I: Moduli Spaces of Stable -Spin Curves

-From now on, for each pair $g, n$ with $2g + n \geq 3$, we fix the choice of such collection of cylindrical metrics (of perimeter $1$) on stable genus $g$, $n$-marked Riemann surfaces.
+From now on, we fix the choice of such collection of cylindrical metrics (of perimeter $2\pi$) on stable genus $g$, $n$-marked Riemann surfaces.
 When we have a stable $r$-spin curve, we equip the underlying punctured Riemann surface the cylindrical metric we choose.

-The family of cylindrical metric can be viewed as a family of Hermitian metrics on the canonical bundle $K_{\ubar {\mc C}}$ of $\ubar {\mc C}$ restricted to the complements of the markings and nodes.
+The family of cylindrical metric can be viewed as a family of Hermitian metrics on the canonical bundle $K_{{\mc C}}$ of ${\mc C}$ restricted to the complements of the markings and nodes.
 However, in the concept of $r$-spin structures we used the notion of log-canonical bundles.
-Over each stable $r$-spin curve ${\mc C}$, one has an isomorphism \beq K_{{\mc C}, \tt{log}}|_{\Sigma_{\mc C}^*} \simeq K_{\Sigma_{\mc C}^*} \eeq because the divisor ${\mc O}(z_1) \otimes \cdots \otimes {\mc O}(z_n)$ is trivial away from the markings.
+Over each stable $r$-spin curve ${\mc C}$, one has an isomorphism \beq K_{{\mc C}, {\rm log}}|_{\Sigma_{\mc C}^*} \cong K_{\Sigma_{\mc C}^*} \eeq because the divisor ${\mc O}(\vec{\bf z}):= {\mc O}(z_1) \otimes \cdots \otimes {\mc O}(z_n)$ is trivial away from the markings.
 However there is no canonical isomorphism.

 Consider the universal curve $\ov{\mc U}_{g, n} \to \ov{\mc M}_{g, n}$.
-The markings give sections $S_1, \ldots, S_n: \ov{\mc M}_{g, n} \to \ov{\mc U}_{g, n}$ whose images are divisors $D_1, \ldots, D_n\subset \ov{\mc U}_{g, n} \simeq \ov{\mc M}_{g, n+1}$.
+The markings give sections $S_1, \ldots, S_n: \ov{\mc M}_{g, n} \to \ov{\mc U}_{g, n}$ whose images are divisors $D_1, \ldots, D_n\subset \ov{\mc U}_{g, n} \cong \ov{\mc M}_{g, n+1}$.
 Then one can choose a holomorphic section of the line bundle $[D_1 + \cdots + D_n]$ that vanishes exactly along these divisors.
-Then restrict to each fibre, this section provides a family of trivializations of ${\mc O}({\bf z})$ away from the markings which are invariant under automorphisms and vary in a holomorphic way over $\ov{\mc M}_{g, n}$.
-From now on we choose such a section, upon which the isomorphism \eqref{eqn29} is regarded as canonical.
+Then restrict to each fibre, this section provides a family of trivializations of ${\mc O}(\vec {\bf z})$ away from the markings which are invariant under automorphisms and vary in a holomorphic way over $\ov{\mc M}_{g, n}$.
+From now on we choose such a section, upon which the isomorphism \eqref{eqn26} is regarded as canonical.